 • Remote Dog Training Collar - These dog training collars are remotely activated using a hand-held device.

-The remote electric dog training collars also have tone and vibration modes to better train dogs especially those with sensitive temperament.
+The remote electric dog training collars also have tone and vibration modes to better train dogs especially those with sensitive temperaments.
 If you don’t want any static correction at all, you can get your dog a Citronella spray remote dog training collar.

 "Shock" collars or electric dog collars are mainly categorized into three: